christopherdurr/booknotes/blockchain.md

 ## Chapter 6: Implementing Blockchain Technology

 It takes some time before a given issue (the blockchain) gains momentum, understanding, and share of mind within senior executive ranks,

+Some companies are funding a “Blockchain Labs” entity that includes software engineers who can get their “hands dirty,” as soon as ideas come to the fore and need to be demonstrated.

+Decentralized applications start by creating their own rules for ownerships, transaction requirements, and logic.

+When evaluating a blockchain platform, it is important to keep the following key points in mind:

+1. Programmability.
+What specific programming languages are available?
+2. Scalability.
+How many nodes can the blockchain grow?
+Will there be upper limits?
+3. Upgradability.
+What is the track record of the developers for delivering enhancements and upgrades to the blockchain?
+4. Transactions manageability.
+Is there real-time transparency for all transactions?
+5. Visibility.
+Do you have a full view on the blockchain activity?
+6. Affordability.
+What is the cost of deploying that technology?
+7. Security.
+What is the documented confidence level in the blockchain’s security?
+8. Speed/Performance.
+What are the upper limits for speed in validating transactions?
+9. High Availability.
+What is the uptime’s track record?
+10. Extensibility.
+Can you extend the basic blockchain functionality with a variety of add-ons?
+11. Interoperability.
+Does it inter-operate well with other blockchains or related technologies?
+12. Open Source.
+Is the code open source?
+What is the level of collaboration and contributions from a variety of developers?

+When creating for the blockchain, you must have the following:

+* Education: Learning the basic functionality of a blockchain, and what it enables generically.
+* Discovery: Identification of areas of opportunities by answering where does the blockchain fit, and what can we do with it?
+* Design: What solutions functionality will we need to address the potential we saw in the discovery phase?
+How will it affect what we are doing, including the business process, contractual and legal requirements?
+* Development: Software development, integration, and deployment of the technology.
+* Management: Ongoing software maintenance, support, iterative evolution, new features, and updates.

+## Chapter 7: Decentralization as the way forward

+Decentralization does not mean anarchy or performing illegal acts.
+It means that an individual user is more empowered and less restricted.
+In decentralized systems, problems can be solved early and when they are small.

+Going forward, this is metamorphosing into something bigger: a cryptotech-driven economy with unparalleled global value creation opportunities, not unlike the Web’s own economy.

+With most enabling technologies, we typically begin by duplicating old habits, often by doing the same processes faster or cheaper.
+Then we start to innovate by doing things differently, and by applying new ideas that we could not see before.

+Getting to decentralization is easier if you start from scratch.
+It is more difficult to transition from central services to decentralized ones.